dotnet/roslyn/docs/contributing/Building, Debugging, and Testing on Windows.md

 # Trying Your Changes in Visual Studio

-Starting with Update 1, it is now possible to run your changes inside Visual Studio to try them out.
+Starting with Visual Studio 2015 Update 1, it is now possible to run your changes inside Visual Studio to try them out.
 Some projects in Roslyn.sln, listed below, build Visual Studio extensions.
 When you build those projects, they automatically deploy into an experimental instance of Visual Studio.
 The first time you clone, you